planetfederal/desktop-documentation/docs/source/system_admins/globalsettings.rst

   /Library/Boundless/Desktop/1.1/Cellar/qgis2-bdesk/2.18.10/QGIS for Boundless Desktop 1.1.app/Contents/MacOS/../Resources/qgis_global_setting.ini

-Exporting QGIS settings to ini format
+Exporting QGIS settings to INI format
 -------------------------------------

-Since Windows and macOS versions of QGIS don't store settings in a ``.ini`` format, having to create a ``qgis_global_setting.ini`` file from scratch can be a laborious task.
+Since Windows and macOS versions of QGIS don't store settings in INI format, having to create a ``qgis_global_setting.ini`` file from scratch can be a laborious task.